 - All of the stars of High School Musical, especially Zac Efron.

-- Heroes: Ali Larter was clearly intended to be the pinup of choice from this show, but Hayden Panettiere turned out to be the one teenage guys (and more than a few post-teenage guys) really went for.
+- Ali Larter was clearly intended to be the pinup of choice from Heroes, but Hayden Panettiere turned out to be the one teenage guys (and more than a few post-teenage guys) really went for.

 - Frankie Avalon (also in films, frequently with the previously-mentioned Annette Funicello)

 - Particularly in their pre-disco stage of their career (late 1960s and their rise to stardom to the early 1970s).

 - The Gibbs' youngest brother, Andy, was also a teen idol in the late 1970s.
 Unlike post teen pop of the 1960s and later, Gibb's music made as a teen still gets heavy oldies/classic hits airplay — espeically "I Just Want to Be Your Everything," his ultra smash from 1977 — due to his music being substantially and stylistically different from peers such as Shaun Cassidy, Bobby Sherman, etc.